Designing a calendar app for a fully conceptual foldable os

 Crafting the phone experience

-Designing the phone experience to be fast, readable, and easy to navigate.
+Designing the phone experience to make scheduling clear and easy.

 Adapting for watch